Washington Nationals vs. Miami Marlins Results, Stats, and Recap - September 20, 2020 Gametracker

 ROSTER MOVES

-The Marlins activated Berti from the injured list and designated INF-OF Sean Rodriguez for assignment .
-LHP Braxton Garrett was added as the 29th man.
+The Marlins activated Berti from the injured list and designated INF-OF Sean Rodriguez for assignment.

 TRAINER'S ROOM

-Nationals: INF Howie Kendrick (left hamstring strain) has done light running and continues to make progress in his attempt at returning before the end of the season.
+Nationals: INF Howie Kendrick (left hamstring strain) has done light running and continues to make progress in his attempt at returning before the end of the season ...
+RHP James Bourque left with an undisclosed after surrendering Marte's double that started the sixth

 UP NEXT